 The Predator Compensation Fund (PCF) pays Maasai livestock owners a portion of the value of their livestock lost to predators, on the condition that no predators are killed in retaliation.
-Big Life manages the PCF on Mbirikani Group Ranch, Eselengei Group Ranch, and the Kimana Conservancy.
+Big Life manages the PCF on Mbirikani, Eselengei, and the Kimana Conservancy.
 Given the success of this program, the goal is to continue expanding the PCF across the entire ecosystem.

 The second part of Big Life's predator protection program in Kenya is the Maasai Olympics, which was established in 2012 as an alternative for the traditional killing of lions.
 At the Maasai Olympics, young warriors can compete for recognition, prove bravery, and attract girlfriends through a sports competition based on traditional warrior skills.
-The 5th edition of the games was held December 10th, 2022.
+The 6th edition of the games will happen in 2024.